Syndica/sig/metrics/README.md

 mac: `docker compose -f compose_mac.yaml up -d`
 linux: `docker compose -f compose_linux.yaml up -d`

-- grafana will be accessable on `localhost:3000`
+- grafana will be accessible on `localhost:3000`
   - note: `username: admin password: grafana`
-- prometheus will be accessable on `localhost:9090`
+- prometheus will be accessible on `localhost:9090`
-- sig metrics will be published to localhost:12345 (if you change this on the sig cli, you will need to also modify the prometheus `target` to point to the different port).
+- sig metrics will be published to `localhost:12345` (if you change this on the sig cli, you will need to also modify the prometheus `target` to point to the different port).

 ## Shutting down